Inseason Alaska Commercial Salmon Summary

 Stikine and Prince of Wales/Districts 6 and 8

-District 6 and two small areas in District 8 were opened for an initial 72 hours.
+District 6 and two small areas in District 8 were opened for an initial 96 hours.
 Management emphasis was based on sockeye salmon abundance with Chinook salmon conservation measures in place for both districts.
 A large area closure was in place for District 8 and the maximum size mesh allowed in both districts was six inches.
-Results from on-the-grounds surveys indicated an average sockeye salmon abundance for the time of year with a below average number of participants.
-As such, a 24-hour extension occurred.
-The next opening will start on Sunday, July 6, for 96 hours in the same open areas as last week with mesh restrictions in effect for Chinook salmon conservation.
-Management personnel will be on the grounds assessing sockeye salmon run strength and wild Chinook salmon harvests for possible adjustments to fishing periods.
+Results from on-the-grounds surveys indicated above average sockeye salmon abundance for the time of year with a below average number of participants.
+As such, a 48-hour extension occurred.
+The next opening will start on Sunday, July 13, for 48 hours in the same open areas as last week with mesh restrictions in effect for Chinook salmon conservation.
+Then, following the closure on Tuesday, District 8 will re-open for a 24-hour mid-week with expanded area starting at 6:00 a.m., Wednesday, July 15.
+As per the McDonald Action Plan, District 6 will be limited to 48 hour openings for the next three weeks.
+Management personnel will be on the grounds assessing sockeye salmon run strength and wild Chinook salmon harvests for possible adjustments to the mid-week opening.

 The 2025 preseason terminal run forecast for Stikine River large Chinook salmon is 10,000 fish.
 This forecast is well below the 10-yr average of 14,500 fish and below the escapement goal range of 14,000–28,000 fish.
 This forecast does not allow for directed Chinook salmon fisheries in District 8.
 Recent trends of Stikine River Chinook salmon abundance and trends in Chinook salmon abundance throughout SEAK indicate very poor survival of Chinook salmon.
-As such, conservation measures will be in place for the start of the sockeye salmon fishery.
-It is estimated that 120 large Stikine River Chinook salmon have been harvested in commercial, sport, and subsistence fisheries in District 8 at the time of publication.
+As such, conservation measures will be in place for next week’s opening.
+It is estimated that 300 large Stikine River Chinook salmon have been harvested in commercial, sport, and subsistence fisheries in District 8 at the time of publication.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.